About our Advocacy and Policy Work

 Building and renewing meaningful connections with policymakers is an essential component of our work.
 We work with our own members, our Colorado partners and with our many colleagues in our national network, United Philanthropy Forum, to collaborate in our advocacy activities.
-Our long-time involvement in the Forum’s PolicyWorks for Philanthropy Initiative continues to strengthen our ability to:
+Our long-time involvement in the Forum’s PolicyWorks continues to strengthen

-- Educate policymakers about the work, value and impact of foundations
+- Educate policymakers about the work, value and impact of Colorado philanthropy

 - Advise policymakers about potential legislation or regulation that could harm the sector and decrease much needed philanthropic dollars

-- Gain policymakers’ support for legislation that could support the growth and effectiveness of philanthropy; and
+- Gain policymakers’ support for legislation that could support the growth and effectiveness of philanthropy and increase charitable giving; and

-- Build partnerships with policymakers to achieve policy reforms that improve the quality of life for those that foundations seek to serve
+- Build partnerships with policymakers to achieve policy reforms that improve the quality of life for the nonprofits and communities that our grantmakers serve

 Our mission is to strengthen communities by bringing people, information and resources together.
 We can only achieve our goals if state and federal policies advance the work of our sector.
 This includes tax policy that encourages charitable giving to nonprofit organizations that support communities across our state, but we also take positions on other matters of importance to the sector.
 Some of our key positions and legislative proposals are listed below.